 The 2016 Beckman Postdoctoral Fellows have diverse research interests that span the Beckman research themes: from bioengineering, chemistry, and materials science to language processing and neuroscience.
-The 2016 Beckman Institute Postdoctoral Fellows are James Checco, Junlong Geng, Kenneth Hernandez-Burgos, Si On Yoon, and Yue Zhuo.
+The 2016 Beckman Institute Postdoctoral Fellows are James Checco, Junlong Geng, Kenneth Hernandez-Burgos, and Si On Yoon.

 Checco received a Ph.D. in chemistry with a focus in chemical biology from the University of Wisconsin-Madison in 2015.
 He has been working as a postdoctoral associate for Jonathan Sweedler in the NeuroTech Group.
 Checco's research seeks to characterize neuropeptides that contain rare but functionally important post-translational modifications.
 He is currently developing analytical tools to study neuropeptides that contain D-amino acid residues.
 As long-term objectives, Checco aims to understand the functional roles and biochemical signaling pathways for D-amino acid-containing peptides in several animals, which may ultimately reveal new therapeutic targets in humans to treat disease.
 He plans to work with Sweedler, Martha Gillette, Rhanor Gillette, and Justin Rhodes, all of the NeuroTech Group, as well as Phillip Newmark, professor of cell and developmental biology.